Types of OLAP Systems in DBMS

 There are 3 main types of OLAP servers are as following:

 - Relational OLAP (ROLAP) – Star Schema based –

 The ROLAP is based on the premise that data need not to be stored multidimensionally in order to viewed multidimensionally, and that it is possible to exploit the well-proven relational database technology to handle multidimensionality of data.In ROLAP data is stored in a relational database.In essence, each action of slicing and dicing is equivalent to adding a “WHERE” clause in SQL statement.
 ROLAP can handle large amounts of data.
 ROLAP can leverage functionalities inherent in the relational database.

 - Multidimensional OLAP (MOLAP) – Cube based –

-MOLAP stores data on disks in specialised multidimensional array structure.
+MOLAP stores data on disks in a specialized multidimensional array structure.
 OLAP is performed on it relying on the random access capability of the arrays.
 Arrays element are determined by dimension instances, and the fact data or measured value associated with each cell is usually stored in the corresponding array element.
-In MOLAP, the multidimensional array is usually stored in a linear allocation according to nested traversal of the axes in some predetermine order.
+In MOLAP, the multidimensional array is usually stored in a linear allocation according to nested traversal of the axes in some predetermined order.